top of page

 • Imagine the pubic bones are sinking downwards, always bringing it back if you experience any pain or pinching

-3. Bound angle pose A
+3. Bound Angle Pose A

 In Sanskrit: Baddha Konasana A